tyfon7/UIFixes/README.md

 -   Option to keep the Add Offer window open after placing your offer
 -   Set prices in the Add Offer window by clicking the min/avg/max market prices (multiplies for bulk orders)
 -   Autoselect Similar checkbox is remembered across sessions and application restarts
+-   ✨ Replace barter offers icons with actual item images, plus owned/required counts on expansion
+-   ✨ Clears filters for you when you type in search bar and there's no match

 #### Weapon modding/presets